-Funding for the Academic Senate Faculty Research Grants Program has been graciously provided by the chancellor.
-The aim of these small grants is to support both quantitative and qualitative faculty research efforts, as well as faculty development across the campus.
+Funding for the Academic Senate Faculty Research Grants Program is graciously provided by the chancellor.
+The aim of these small grants is to support faculty research efforts, as well as faculty development, across the campus.
 Application deadline: annually, at the end of winter quarter.